August 8, 2015

 Do you want to pay an hourly fee or a flat fee?
 With a per-hour charge, you run the risk of the maids moving slower in order to collect a larger paycheck.
 But with a flat fee you may be faced with sloppy maids who simply want to complete as many jobs in a day as possible.
 Be fair when paying your maid or cleaning service, sometimes cheaper does not equal a good deal.

-Ask your nearby friends, family and neighbors what companies or individuals they are using to clean their homes and if they’re satisfied with their work.
+Ask your nearby friends, family and neighbors what companies or individuals they are using to deep clean their homes and if they’re satisfied with their work.
 You can also look online for reviews or ask the company/individual for their references.
 Follow-up and continue to research.
 This person/people will be in your house and around your loved ones; you need to be able to trust them.

 Ask what kinds of chemicals are used during the cleaning process.
 If you have children, pets, or allergies, knowing what’s in the cleaners is incredibly important.
 If you have very specific cleaner requests you may need to provide the maid or company with the specific products you want and if the company refuses to tell you or if it uses cleaning agents with toxic ingredients, choose another service for your needs.

 You are hiring EuroMaids to make your life easier, not more stressful.
 So do your homework to avoid additional problems or miscommunications down the road so you can enjoy your worry-free, clean home!
 Contact us!